tailcallhq/tailcallhq.github.io/docs/data-dog.md

 ---
 title: Data Dog
-description: Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
-Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog.
+description: "Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
+Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog."
+sidebar_label: Telemetry Data Analysis
 ---

 This guide is based on the [official doc](https://docs.datadoghq.com/getting_started/opentelemetry/?s=header#exploring-observability-data-in-datadog).